mgechev/hackbulgaria-angularjs/day7/github-api/bootstrap/README.md

 Set properties called `repos` and `user` to the current scope, which values are accepted as dependencies.

 More about ngGrid [here](https://angular-ui.github.io/ng-grid/).
+7. Define a controller called `UserRepoStatsCtrl`.
+Inside its body aggregate the passed `repos` data in order to show the following charts:
+  - PieChart, which shows how many projects of each languages has the given user
+  - BarChart, showing the repositories with more than a 100 stars for the given user
+8. Define a controller called `UsersStatsCtrl`.
+Inside its body aggragate the passed `users` data in order to show the following charts:
+  - BarChart, which shows how many followers the different users have
+  - BarChart, showing how many users are been followed by the given users
+  - BarChart, which shows how many repositories do the different users have

+More about the AngularJS charts used in the project [here](https://bouil.github.io/angular-google-chart/).

 ## Directives